xlladdins/xll/docs/Excel4MacrosA-D.md

 **CHECKBOX.PROPERTIES**?(value, link, accel\_text, 3d\_shading,
 accel\_text2,)

-Value    is the value of the check box or option button setting that determines whether it is selected or not.
+Value&nbsp;&nbsp;&nbsp;&nbsp;is the value of the check box or option button setting that determines whether it is selected or not.

 |            |                           |
 | ---------- | ------------------------- |